 Worship activities are coordinated by the seminary pastor and chapel staff.

 Worship is at the center of our life together.
-For that reason we gather for chapel every weekday as we set time aside for prayer, praise and proclamation of the gospel through word, sacrament, music and silence.
-Most services are held at 11 a.m. in the Chapel of the Incarnation in the Olson Campus Center.
+For that reason we gather for chapel Monday through Thursday as we set time aside for prayer, praise and proclamation of the gospel through word, sacrament, music and silence.
+Tuesday through Thursday services are held at 11 a.m. in the Chapel of the Incarnation in the Olson Campus Center.
 Holy Communion is celebrated each Wednesday.

 While rooted in the Lutheran tradition, worship of God at Luther Seminary reflects the rich diversity and traditions of our community.
 From Taizé services to contemporary praise music, to traditional hymnody and global music, we incorporate these varied expressions while making a joyful noise.
 Faculty, staff, students from all degree programs, international students and guests from the wider church community all join together to preach and offer their gifts and passions in worship and music leadership.